ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 Similarly, a responder that reacts to an input will give its message and then erase itself.
 If the user repeats his input, that rule cannot respond again, and some other rule will have to answer.

-The file `RAWDATA/skeleton.top` has a bunch of topics already predefined with keywords but no responders or gambits.

 If you filled in some of these topics with rules and hooked the file into `RAWDATA/filesHarry.txt` and rebuilt the data, you’d have a chatbot.